-It is recommended that the complainant not take a shower or wash or discard clothing they were wearing at the time of the assault.
-All clothing (including underwear) should be put into a paper bag and brought to the hospital.
-Additionally, preservation of any related or electronic communications (e.g., pictures, videos, texts, social media posts, etc.) if recommended.
+- o It is recommended that the complainant not take a shower or wash or discard clothing they were wearing at the time of the assault. - o All clothing (including underwear) should be put into a paper bag and brought to the hospital. - o Preservation of any related or electronic communications (e.g., pictures, videos, texts, social media posts, etc.) is recommended.